-Dealing with health professionals can be intimidating, especially if you haven’t done it much before.
-You may feel overwhelmed with all the new and complex information.
-It can be frightening to go to a new clinic or treatment centre.
-Having one contact person in the multidisciplinary team may make you feel more comfortable.
+Dealing with health professionals can be intimidating, especially if it’s something new for you.
+You may feel overwhelmed with all the new and complex information or finding your way around a new clinic or treatment centre.
+Having one contact person in the multidisciplinary team, such as a cancer care coordinator, can help you feel more comfortable.

 Preparing for the doctor’s appointment